-7. Major Water and Wastewater Facilities.
-Exhibit 6 shows the existing and proposed major trunk water mains, sewer interceptors, and outfalls serving the lands within and around the proposed District.

-8. District Facilities and Services.
-Exhibit 7 describes the type of facilities Petitioner presently expects the proposed District to finance, fund, construct, acquire and/or install, as well as the anticipated entity responsible for ownership and maintenance.
-The estimated costs of constructing the infrastructure serving land within the proposed District are identified in Exhibit 8.
-At present, these improvements are estimated to be made, acquired, constructed and/or installed from 2022 to 2027.
+- 5. Name.
+The proposed name of the District is the Lakeside at Indian River Community Development District. - 6.
+Major Water and Wastewater Facilities.
+The existing major trunk water mains and wastewater interceptors within the proposed lands to be included within the District, if any, are reflected in Exhibit 4.
+Exhibit 4 also demonstrates the planned water, wastewater and drainage plan for the lands to be included within the District. - 7.
+District Facilities and Services.
+Exhibit 5 describes the type of facilities Petitioner presently expects the proposed District to finance, fund, construct, acquire and install.
+The estimated costs of construction are also shown in Exhibit 5.
+At present, these improvements are estimated to be made, acquired, constructed and installed in three (3) phases from 2022 to 2026.
 Actual construction timetables and expenditures will likely vary, due in part to the effects of future changes in the economic conditions upon costs such as labor, services, materials, interest rates and market conditions.
+Exhibit 5 also lists the entities anticipated to be responsible for the ownership, operation and maintenance of the facilities that the Petitioner expects the District to fund and/or construct.

-9. Statement of Estimated Regulatory Costs.
-Exhibit 9 is the statement of estimated regulatory costs ("SERC") prepared in accordance with the requirements of Section 120.541, Florida Statutes.
+- 8. Existing and Future Land Uses.
+The existing land use is pasture land.
+The future general distribution, location and extent of the public and private land uses within and adjacent to the proposed District by land use plan element are shown in Exhibit 6.
+These proposed land uses are consistent with the Indian River County Comprehensive Plan. - 9.
+Statement of Estimated Regulatory Costs.
+Exhibit 7 is the statement of estimated regulatory costs ("SERC") prepared in accordance with the requirements of Section 120.541, Florida Statutes (2021).
 The SERC is based upon presently available data.
-The data and methodology used in preparing the SERC accompany it.

-10. Authorized Agent.
+The data and methodology used in preparing the SERC accompany it. - 10.
+Authorized Agent.
 The Petitioner is authorized to do business in Florida.
-Exhibit 10 identifies the authorized agent for the Petitioner.
-Copies of all correspondence and official notices should be sent to:
+Exhibit 8 identifies the authorized agent for the Petitioner.
+Copies of all correspondence and official notices should also be sent to: